 Taxpayers under the Batuz mandate must develop or acquire TicketBAI-compliant software.
 They can consult the guarantor software registry, which provides the official list of registered guarantor software.

 Tax compliance in France is already complicated.
-New e-invoicing and e-reporting regulations being introduced by the DGFIP in 2024 will mean companies doing business in the French Republic face some of the most onerous compliance obligations of all VAT jurisdictions.
+New e-invoicing and e-reporting regulations being introduced by the DGFIP will mean companies doing business in the French Republic face some of the most onerous compliance obligations of all VAT jurisdictions.

 One significant change for many businesses will be the need to use Partner Dematerialization Platforms, also known as PDPs.
 The role of a PDP is highly specialised.
 Indeed, strict legal requirements and technical specifications must be met to become a registered PDP.